department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi.md

   Philadelphia, PA 19101<br>
 </p>

-If you want to apply for Supplemental S-DVI, you must have already applied for and been granted a waiver of premiums.
+If you want to apply for supplemental S-DVI, you must have already applied for and been granted a waiver of premiums.
 (See our information below about getting a waiver.)
-To apply for Supplemental S-DVI, file an Application for Supplemental Service-Disabled Veterans Insurance (VA Form 29-0188) or send a letter requesting this insurance over your signature.
+To apply for supplemental S-DVI, file an Application for Supplemental Service-Disabled Veterans Insurance (VA Form 29-0188) or send a letter requesting this insurance over your signature.
 You must apply for the coverage within one year from the date you receive notice of the grant of waiver of premiums.<br>
 [Download VA Form 29-0188](https://benefits.va.gov/INSURANCE/forms/29-0188.pdf) <br>